 - To create an account, click the "Login" button, then "Create new account" tab above the login window.
 Account approval is required, and is generally completed within 1 - 24 hours.

 - Once you're authenticated to the ISA site, you can submit comments on most ISA pages - just scroll to the bottom of the relevant page, enter the text of your comment (or provide attachments, if needed) and submit.
-Your comment will be reviewed by ONC or other HHS subject matter experts, and changes will be considered for publication to the ISA.
+Your comment will be reviewed by ASTP or other HHS subject matter experts, and changes will be considered for publication to the ISA.

 - While comments by topic (posted to individual Interoperability Need pages) are preferred, and allow greater visibility to your comments by other industry stakeholders, consolidated comment letters are also accepted.
-You may provide these comments on general information pages, and ONC staff will triage them, and assign them to subject matter experts.
+You may provide these comments on general information pages, and ASTP staff will triage them, and assign them to subject matter experts.

 Comment